Nurture Fostering Limited Logo

 • Suspension of pocket money for short periods.

-All sanctions should be recorded.
-The record should contain the opinions of the child or young person.
+All consequences should be recorded.
+The record should contain the opinions of the child.
 If they are not willing to give an opinion then the record should evidence the time and date that their opinion was sought.

 6. Searching